Adam-Koza/Challenge-3/README.md

 $ ganache-cli -m "birth..."
 ```

-Log in to Metamask and select Network Localhost on port 8545
+Log in to Metamask and select Network Localhost on port 8545.

-Compile, test and migrate the contracts to the local blockchain
+Compile, test and migrate the contracts to the local blockchain...
 ```sh
 $ cd coin-care
 $ truffle compile